-The types of care not covered by the Plan.
+➤ The types of care not covered by the Plan.

 Each specific benefit section has a list of the types of treatment, services, and supplies that are not covered.
-In addition to those lists, the following types of treatment, services and supplies are also excluded for all medical care under the PPO benefit options, prescription drugs under the PPO benefit option, the LA Dental Center benefits, the basic vision benefit, and the short-term disability benefits.
+In addition to those lists, the following types of treatment, services and supplies are also excluded for the 24-month vision benefit, the Davis Vision benefit, the Cigna dental PPO, or the short-term disability benefits.
 No benefits will be paid under this Plan for charges incurred for or resulting from any of the following:

-- Any bodily injury or sickness for which the person for whom a claim is made is not under the care of a healthcare provider. - Any injury, sickness, or dental or vision treatment which arises out of or in the course of any occupation or employment, or for which you have gotten or are entitled to get benefits under a workers' compensation or occupational disease law, whether or not you have applied or been approved for such benefits. - Any treatment, services, or supplies: - ➤ For which no charge is made. - For which you, your spouse or your child is not required to pay. - > Which are furnished by or payable under any plan or law of a federal or state government entity, or provided by a county, parish, or municipal hospital when there is no legal requirement to pay for such treatment, services, or supplies. - Any charge which is more than the Plan's allowable charge (see page J-2). - Treatment, services, or supplies not recommended or approved by your healthcare provider, or not medically necessary in treating the injury or sickness as defined by UNITE HERE HEALTH (see page J-6). - Experimental treatment (see page J-4), or treatment that is not in accordance with generally accepted professional medical or dental standards as defined by UNITE HERE HEALTH. - Any expense or charge for failure to appear for an appointment as scheduled, or charge for completion of claim forms, or finance charges. - Any treatment, services, or supplies provided by an individual who is related by blood or marriage to you, your spouse, or your child, or who normally lives in your home. - Any treatment, services, or supplies purchased or provided outside of the United States (or its Territories), unless for a medical emergency.
+- Any bodily injury or sickness for which the person for whom a claim is made is not under the care of a healthcare provider. - Any injury, sickness, or dental or vision treatment which arises out of or in the course of any occupation or employment, or for which you have gotten or are entitled to get benefits under a workers' compensation or occupational disease law, whether or not you have applied or been approved for such benefits. - Any treatment, services, or supplies: - For which no charge is made. - ▶ For which you, your spouse or your child is not required to pay. - Which are furnished by or payable under any plan or law of a federal or state government entity, or provided by a county, parish, or municipal hospital when there is no legal requirement to pay for such treatment, services, or supplies. - Any charge which is more than the Plan's allowable charge (see page J-2). - Treatment, services, or supplies not recommended or approved by your healthcare provider, or not medically necessary in treating the injury or sickness as defined by UNITE HERE HEALTH (see page J-5). - Experimental treatment (see page J-4), or treatment that is not in accordance with generally accepted professional medical or dental standards as defined by UNITE HERE HEALTH. - Any expense or charge for failure to appear for an appointment as scheduled, or charge for completion of claim forms, or finance charges. - Any treatment, services, or supplies provided by an individual who is related by blood or marriage to you, your spouse, or your child, or who normally lives in your home. - Any treatment, services, or supplies purchased or provided outside of the United States (or its Territories), unless for a medical emergency.
 The decision of the Trustees in determining whether an emergency existed will be final. - Any charges incurred for treatment, services, or supplies as a result of a declared or undeclared war or any act thereof; or any loss, expense or charge incurred while a person is on active duty or in training in the Armed Forces, National Guard, or Reserves of any state or any country.